HL7/US-Core/input/pagecontent/screening-and-assessments.md

 - a problem or health concern
 - as observation

 Local policies guide what is appropriate for the problem list versus an observation.
 For example, some clinics may consider social needs as sensitive information and not appropriate for the problem list.
-Observation can contribute to the identification of future problems or health concerns and support service requests and procedures.
+Observations can contribute to the identification of future problems or health concerns and support service requests and procedures.
 Every server that supports the USDCI Data Class "Health Status/Assessments":
 -  **SHALL** support representing clinical judgments using [US Core Condition Problems and Health Concerns Profile] or [US Core Simple Observation Profile].
 -  When a *Simple Observation* or *Problem or Health Concern* is recorded based on a structured screening an assessment (see below), the *US Core Simple Observation Profile* **SHOULD** reference it using the `derivedFrom` element and the *US Core Condition Problems and Health Concerns Profile* using the `evidence.detail` element,
 </div><!-- new-content -->